koltyakov/cq-source-sharepoint/README.md

 `creds` options are unique for different auth strategies.
 See more details in [Auth strategies](https://go.spflow.com/auth/strategies).

-We always recomment Azure AD (`azurecert`) or Add-In (`addin`) auth for production scenarios for SharePoint Online.
-Yet, other auth strategies are available for testing and development purposes, e.g. `saml`, `device`.
+We recomment Azure AD (`azurecert`) or Add-In (`addin`) auth for production scenarios for SharePoint Online.
+Yet, other auth strategies are also available, e.g. `saml`, `device`.
+Some of the APIs could require using user contextual auth, for instance, Search API can't work without a user context.

 SharePoint On-Premise auth is also supported, based on your farm configuration you can use: `ntlm`, `adfs` to name a few.

 ### Entities configuration

-So far, the plugin supports lists, document libraries and managed metadata fetching.
-Base on feedback and use cases, we have a strategy for extending the plugin to support other SharePoint API entities.

 A single source `yml` configuration assumes fetching data from a single SharePoint site.
 If you need to fetch data from multiple sites, you can create multiple source configurations.
+Alternatevely, search based data fetching can be used for rollup scenarios grabbing data from as many sites as needed.

 ```yaml
 # sharepoint.yml